Potential Separation of Interconnect Wires (2009)

 As of May 2009, our modeling predicts failure rates due to this issue of 1.1% (Kappa) and 4.8% (Sigma) over the remaining lifetime of those pacemakers still in service at that time.

-Out of the initial advisory population of 58,300 Kappa devices and 14,900 Sigma devices worldwide, less than 100 Kappa devices remain implanted worldwide.
-Approximately 800 Sigma devices remain implanted worldwide.
-Of these, 200 Sigma devices are in the United States.
+Out of the initial advisory population of 58,300 Kappa devices and 14,900 Sigma devices worldwide, none of the Kappa devices and less than 100 Sigma devices remain implanted worldwide.

 Included in the advisory communication was information about an additional subset of Kappa devices where we have observed a much lower rate of occurrence of this issue.
 We estimate that none of these devices remain active.